 For years I carried that little airplane with me in a box of precious things, and would take it out to look at it.
 There were some long dark years when I didn’t get to fly, and my whole world seemed awful, and I couldn’t even stand to look at the sky.
 That little airplane stayed hidden in a dark closet corner, buried, like I buried my memories of flight.
 And yet still I carried it with me everywhere I moved.

 A few days ago, as I was looking through items stored away that I had not yet unpacked, I found the box with that little airplane, its colors still bright despite the long passage of the years.
-I hung it from a little tree in my yard, on the path to the hangar, and now every time I look out my office window, or step out the front door, it is there to remind me that sometimes dreams do come true.
+I hung it from a little tree in my yard, on the path to the hangar, and now every time I look out my office window, or step out the front door to go flying, it is there to remind me that sometimes dreams do come true.

 Comments Off on A Dream Realized

 Successfully defended my dissertation: “An Experimental Design of a Foundational Framework for the Application of Affective Computing to Soaring Flight Simulation and Training”

 There is finally light at the end of the tunnel!
 I’ve submitted my dissertation to my mentor, who is reviewing it for any last minute changes.
 I should be defending my dissertation in

 2 weeks 1 week.

 Comments Off on The end is nigh!
 (In a good way)

 It is finally here…my final quarter as a doctoral candidate starts in a little over a week.
 If all goes well, in 2 months I should complete my final dissertation defense and become Dr. Moon.